-Carissa M. Perkowski – Director of Emmanuel Day School
+Carissa M. Perkowski – Director for Emmanuel Day School

-A native of Litchfield, CT, Carissa Mancini Perkowski is thrilled to be the new director/pre-k teacher of the Emmanuel Day School.
+A native of Litchfield, CT, Carissa is thrilled be the director and education coordinator of the Emmanuel Day School.
 She is a certified Early Childhood Educator with a Master’s of Education from Post University.
-As a graduate of Salve Regina University, with a BS in Early Childhood Education, she is honored to be teaching again in such a wonderful community.
-Her most recent position was kindergarten teacher at Carver Elementary School in Carver, MA.
+As a graduate of Salve Regina University, with a BS in Early Childhood Education, she is honored to teach in such a wonderful community.
 It is her goal to work collaboratively with teachers, parents and the staff and congregation of Emmanuel Church to foster a learning environment that excites the imagination, inspires creativity and instills a lifelong passion for learning.
-She lives with her brand new husband and dog in Middletown.
-Learn more about her teaching philosophy and curriculum development at her blog: missmancinisclass.blogspot.com
+She lives with her husband, new baby Harrison and bulldog in Middletown.

 Kate joined the EDS teaching staff in September of 2011.
-She has 11 years of experience working in a preschool setting and 18 years of volunteer experience working with young children through different organizations such as MOPS (Mothers of Preschoolers), Girl Scouts, School Volunteer Reading Literacy Programs, and Christian Education at Portsmouth United Methodist Church where she co-chaired the department for 3 years.
-Kate has completed two levels of training for aligning curriculum with the Rhode Island Early Learning Standards through URI.
-She views her role in early childhood education as being a guide on an exciting journey of discovery in a setting where the child can touch and explore have all the senses enlivened with art and color, music and texture.
-The mission is play, and through play, the child develops thoughtfulness, intelligence, and self-confidence.
-Our play is intentional with the goal being to build a child up, and encourage the child to be the best person they can be!
+She began her career in 1996 by working with young children through different volunteer organizations such as MOPs (Mothers of Preschoolers), Girl Scouts, School Volunteer Reading Literacy Programs, and Christian Education at Portsmouth United Methodist Church where she co-chaired the department for 3 years.
+Kate has completed the Early Childhood Education Training Program through CCRI and two levels of training for aligning curriculum with the Rhode Island Early Learning Standards through URI.
+She views her role in early childhood education as being a guide on an exciting journey of discovery and learning in a setting where the child can touch and explore having all the senses enlivened with art and color, music, and texture.
+The theorists and teaching approaches which have influenced her teaching practice the most are Erik Erikson by focusing curriculum on real things and on doing, encouraging children to be as independent as developmentally possible, focusing on the process of what children do and not the outcome or mistakes; John Piaget by his belief that children have their own rate of development, and that children need to interact with their environment to construct knowledge.
+Children need to experience what we want them to learn.
+Her mission is play, believing that through play, the child develops thoughtfulness, intelligence, and self-confidence.
+Our play is intentional with the goal being to build a child up, and to encourage the child to be the best person they can be!

 Terri Traeger- Teacher

-Terri has been with Emmanuel Day School for ten years and enjoys working with young children.
+Terri has been with Emmanuel Day School for 14 years and enjoys working with young children.
+Terri demonstrates her commitment to Emmanuel and to best practice by continuing studies in early childhood education each semester at CCRI.
 She is a native Newporter and a mother of three children.
 Terri feels blessed to aid in the learning foundation of young minds.